Using digital technology to counter illegal work in the construction sector

 So, it is clear that the substantial legal risks and economic consequences of illegal work are increasing for construction companies.

-Difficulties encountered when tackling illegal work
+Difficulties encountered when tackling illegal and undeclared work

 Despite its obvious importance, detecting and avoiding the illegal presence of workers on-site is not always easy.
 It can be a tedious and time-consuming task, which consequently reduces the productivity of workers.